Zortrox/RitoAPI/data setup/README.md

 #Data Setup

-This section includes all of the tools and procedures we used to acquire, format, store, and analyze the all of the different data for our project.
+This section includes all of the tools and procedures we used to acquire, format, store, and analyze all of the different data for our project.
 The steps we used are as follows:

 1. Use the [API Grabber Tool] (https://github.com/Zortrox/RitoAPI/tree/master/data%20setup/APIGrabber) to download and organized the 100,000 different match files from Riot API.